vega/vega-lite/site/usage/embed.md

 npm install vega-lite
 ```

 Alternatively you can [download the latest Vega-Lite release](https://github.com/vega/vega-lite/releases/latest) and add it to your project manually.
+In this case, you will also have to download [Vega](https://github.com/vega/vega/releases/latest), [D3](http://d3js.org), and [Vega-Embed](https://github.com/vega/vega-embed/releases/latest).

 The next step is to create a DOM element that the visualization will be attached to.